 SUNY Stony Brook head coach Geoff Loffredo said, "We are very excited to compete in the Sailpack Oriental Intercollegiate regatta.
 We're looking forward to sailing against many teams from outside of our conference that we have not competed against before.
 We have also heard great things about Oriental in terms of hospitality and passion for sailing, so we are very happy to be able to experience it all this year."

+Together with the NC State sailing organization, support from the community in Oriental and all of Pamlico County has been integral to hosting this event.
 "From our sponsors at First Citizens' Bank, Pamlico Coastal Activities Council, Tideland EMC, and many local businesses and individuals, we have seen such generosity that it's just overwhelming," said Magliola.
 "The support of the community is what makes this regatta possible."

 For more information about the event or NC State Sailing, visit: go.ncsu.edu/Sailing or contact Dana Magliola at firstname.lastname@example.org, or 919.946.5445.
 PDF of press release attached for publication or distribution as needed.
 A boat for media will be provided.
 Please RSVP if you want to reserve space for your reporter/photographers.
 High resolution images for media use are available here: http://www.sailpack.org/images_for_media.